standing-o/Pattern_Formation/README.md

 # Pattern Formation
 - Explorations of pattern formation in fractional partial differential equations
-- This is the MATLAB implemenation of paper by Yin et.al.
+- This is the implemenation of paper by Yin et.al.
 "Pattern formation through temporal fractional derivatives"
 - May.
 2, 2021 ~ Present

 ----------